A Beginner’s Guide: What Is USD Coin (USDC) and How Does It Work?

 USDC was listed on Coinbase in October 2018, and in December 2018 Binance added it to its listing.
 It helped to bootstrap the liquidity of a stablecoin quickly.
 The popularity of the USD crypto coin increased even more after it became available for trading in over 80 countries.

 The explosive growth also followed amidst the conditions of the coronavirus pandemic, when people started using it as a hedge against the fiat currencies.
-Also, the development of the Decentralized Finance (DeFi) takes the decentralized concept of blockchain and applies it to the world of finance.
-Build... sector helped to drive a massive amount of traffic to USDC.
+Also, the development of the DeFi sector helped to drive a massive amount of traffic to USDC.
 Such innovative features as yield farming contributed to its growing popularity.
 The stablecoin has become one of the leading cryptocurrency assets by deposited amount on different decentralized finance platforms.
-At the time of writing, the Circulating supply is the number of cryptocurrencies or tokens that are publicly available and circulating in the crypto... of USDC has exceeded 9 billion after it grew by 500% in 2020.
+At the time of writing, the circulating supply of USDC has exceeded 9 billion after it grew by 500% in 2020.
 The future is likely to be positive with the maturity of the infrastructure around permissionless decentralized protocols.

 The Release of USDC 2.0